IsaacBell/leads-db/README.md

 # LeadsDB

-(note - this app is still a WIP - v1 completion planned in April 2024, formal launch planned in May)
+(note - this app is still a WIP - v1 completion planned in June 2024)

 ![image](https://github.com/IsaacBell/leads-db/assets/2613157/5b5b3cf3-010f-40e1-a6a5-e1b03bdb6923)